Mina-88/gpt2-control-motives/README.md

 ## Why This Is Interesting

-I like this result because it is small, concrete, and awkward in the right way.
-It does not need a grand claim about agency to be worth looking at.
-The question is just:

-> If you turn a loaded story into a next-token decision, which features actually
-> move the logits?
+For gpt2-small,The model's

-For gpt2-small, the answer was not the one I expected.
-The model's control-leaning direction was easier to reach through emotion words than through logic words, even when those emotion words were positive.
+control-leaning direction was more through emotion words than through logic words, even when those emotion words were positive.
 Then, when asked to justify control, it reached for logic words anyway.

-That is a neat mechanistic toy example of a gap between what moves a decision and what later sounds like a reason.

-## Scope Notes
+## Limitations

-This is a side project, not a paper.
-The important boundaries:

 - The word lists are hand-curated, so results can move if the lexicons change.
 - Power words such as *dominance* and *conquest* overlap semantically with